KawaiiFiveO/SIP-Pi/README.md

 * gpio-en=int _enable output of DTMF digits on Raspberry Pi wiringPi GPIO_

 ###options for DTMF digit output on Raspberry Pi GPIO
-The GPIO output function is based on wiringPi and uses the wiringPi numering scheme.
+The GPIO output function is based on wiringPi and uses the wiringPi numbering scheme.
 It outputs the digits as 4-bit binary number.
 When GPIO output has been enabled, you have to define all 4 output ports and the interrupt port.
 To define them, put this into the config file: